hassony2/manopth/README.md

 - `cd manopth`
 - Install the dependencies listed in [environment.yml](environment.yml)
   - In an existing conda environment, `conda env update -f environment.yml`
-  - In a new environment, `conda env create -f environment.yml`, will create a **manopth** conda environment
+  - In a new environment, `conda env create -f environment.yml`, will create a conda environment named `manopth`

 ## Download MANO pickle data-structures

 - Go to [MANO website](http://mano.is.tue.mpg.de/)
 - Create an account by clicking *Sign Up* and provide your information
-- Download Models and Code (the downloaded file should have the format mano_v*_*.zip).
+- Download Models and Code (the downloaded file should have the format `mano_v*_*.zip`).
 Note that all code and data from this download falls under the [MANO license](http://mano.is.tue.mpg.de/license).
-- unzip and copy the *models* folder into the manopth/mano folder
+- unzip and copy the `models` folder into the `manopth/mano` folder
-- Your structure should look like this:
+- Your folder structure should look like this:
 ```
 manopth/
   mano/